A vulnerable tenant is defined in BS 5839-6: 2013 as:

 We provide in depth recommendations on products that can be installed at relatively low cost, informed by the latest legislation.

-SONA by FireAngel products are always intended to make it easier for our customers to comply with government legislation, which is why we’ve become industry experts in understanding legislation inside out.
+FireAngel products are always intended to make it easier for our customers to comply with government legislation, which is why we’ve become industry experts in understanding legislation inside out.
 To find out more about recent legislation changes, and what they mean for fire safety in the home, download our free eBook below.
 Simply click the link!